What is Decision Management?

 - Recommended Software – It is recommended that participants use a decision modeling software for the exercises, such as DecisionsFirst Modeler.
 However, use of this software is optional, and other diagramming software, modeling tools, or paper and pencil can also be used.
 The techniques taught are equally applicable.
 Course examples will be in a class installation of DecisionsFirst Modeler.
 All participants will receive a free trial of the recommended software.

 - Cancellation Policy – Registrations may be canceled up to 48 hours in advance of the first class.
 A 15% administrative fee will be retained if you choose to cancel.
 To cancel, please contact us.

-- Hardware Check – Although we will use chat and Q&A to communicate in the class, it is also helpful if we are able to have audio interactions.
+- Technology Check – The class will be conducted in Zoom.
+You can test your connection, video and microphone at https://zoom.us/test.
+Although we will use chat and Q&A to communicate in the class, it is also helpful if we are able to have audio interactions.
 For audio interaction you need a microphone or headset connected to your computer.
 You can test that it is working using the Zoom test link above.

 - Other Terms – If for any reason the class cannot take place as scheduled, you will be offered alternative training dates at the same price.